MARCH 2021 – A MESSAGE FOR ALL MASE CARERS

 “Why can’t we have a MASE meeting every week?”.

 “You will never know how much we appreciate being with people each month”.

 “Having someone to just listen is so valuable”.

 “First class evening – nothing like it.
 Please keep going”.

 “All the Volunteers are so caring and look after us so well.
 This is our Lifeline – thank you”.

-Please do come along and join us for an evening – who better for you to link with than others in a similar situation.
+Please do come along and join us for an evening – who better for you to talk and make friends with than others in a similar situation.